ken6317461024/tda-examples/README.md

 ## Structure

 - __Complete__ contains "complete" programs.
 These should be stable and serve a well-defined purpose.
 - __Auxilliary__ contains programs that are not directly related to TDA but are used in an integral way nonetheless.
 For instance, linear algebra functions that are used in homology computations.
-A future implementation of these TDA programs can be cleaned up significantly by importing these programs and calling the functions from them.
 - __Tests__ contains programs which were used to run tests.

 ## Going forward